jamesdabbs/railsconf-2015/slides.md

 ---

-^ Subtler considerations: parallelism, MRI and the GIL ...
+^ Not to be glib.
+If you're both, you've got to spend some time/money - ^ either fixing up threading issues or scaling up worker boxes

 # Takeaways

+If you're:

-* If you're memory-constrained, use Sidekiq
+* memory-constrained - use Sidekiq
-* If you're worried about thread safety, use Resque
+* not thread-safe - use Resque
-* If you're both, ¯\\_(ツ)\_/¯
-* If you're neither, be glad you're not both
+* both - ¯\\_(ツ)\_/¯

+---

+# Takeaways

+Considerations:

+* How important is job isolation?
+* What's your bottleneck?
+* What about the GIL?
+* How important is support?

 ---